Zhang Jingsheng: Shanghai and the Beauty Bookshop

 Zhang initially considered an attempt to secure a position at the Commercial Press, one of the three major publishing firms in Shanghai, (Note: Alongside the Zhonghua Book Company and the World Books Company.
 Commercial Press was referred to as "Three Legs of the Tripod", the dominant companies within the Chinese publishing industry.) but decided against it due to the company's conservative stance.
-In May 1927, he opened the "Beauty Bookshop" (美的書店 (Měi de Shūdiàn)) on Fuzhou Road, a center of entertainment and cultural business within the International Settlement.
+In May 1927, he opened the "Beauty Bookshop" on Fuzhou Road, a center of entertainment and cultural business within the International Settlement.
 To circumvent potential arrest or persecution, Zhang's residence was located within the French Concession, where the International Settlement's Shanghai Municipal Police had no jurisdiction.
 Likely to avoid legal liability, Zhang was not officially the owner of the bookstore.
 The largest shareholder and general manager was a man named Xie Yunru, while Zhang was the company's chief editor.
 The photographer and translator Peng Zhaoliang was hired as deputy editor.

 Zhang's bookshop produced three book series.
-The "Little Series on Sex Education" (性慾小叢書 (Xìngyù xiǎo cóngshū)) were translated selections, about 10,000–20,000 characters long, taken from Havelock Ellis (then the most popular foreign sexologist in China) and particularly his Studies in the Psychology of Sex series.
+The "Little Series on Sex Education" were translated selections, about 10,000–20,000 characters long, taken from Havelock Ellis (then the most popular foreign sexologist in China) and particularly his Studies in the Psychology of Sex series.
 Each featured a nude painting on the front cover.
 The "General Literature" series featured Zhang's previous works (A Beautiful Philosophy on Life and The Way to Organize a Beautiful Society), as well as various other translations, while a "Romantic Literature" series consisted of Chinese translations of foreign authors, especially French authors such as Rousseau, Alexandre Dumas, and Victor Hugo.
 Zhang did not offer any textbooks for sale, the most profitable book genre for the major publishers of the period.

-In 1927, Zhang published the book Xingshu yu yinshu (性書與淫書 (Sex Books and Obscene Books)), advocating for the differentiation of 'sex books' (性書 (xìngshū)), focused on romance while occasionally featuring sexually explicit scenes, from obscene books, which he defined as featuring sexual intercourse without love.
-He described Dream of the Red Chamber (an 18th century classic novel) as an example of xingshu due to its focus on the qing (sentiment) of protagonist Jia Baoyu; in contrast, he saw Jin Ping Mei as an obscene book due to its protagonists' obsession with sex for pure pleasure.
-Zhang argued that the Chinese people needed xingshu in order to be motivated to have sex for qing as opposed to physical pleasure.
+In 1927, Zhang published the book Xingshu yu yinshu, advocating for the differentiation of 'sex books', focused on romance while occasionally featuring sexually explicit scenes, from obscene books, which he defined as featuring sexual intercourse without love.
+He described Dream of the Red Chamber (an 18th century classic novel) as an example of due to its focus on the (sentiment) of protagonist Jia Baoyu; in contrast, he saw Jin Ping Mei as an obscene book due to its protagonists' obsession with sex for pure pleasure.
+Zhang argued that the Chinese people needed in order to be motivated to have sex for as opposed to physical pleasure.